 Milk would go great with the cookies, I thought.
-And I had milk in front of me, still in the Santa sippy.
+And I had milk in front of me, still in the Santa sippy cup.

 Not wanting to suck through the same straw a three-year-old had been using, I instead opted to unscrew the top and dunk the cookies into what remained of the almond milk.
 I then ate 4 ginger snap cookies dunked in milk while happily reflecting on the fact that I was sitting in a quiet house, watching what I wanted, with no kids needing/wanting/whining about anything.

-As I was cleaning up, I grabbed the arms of the Santa sippy, which were attached to a circle that was just resting at the base of the screw-in part of the lid.
-With no top, there was nothing to truly attach it to the cup.
-The threading of the lid gripped the arm part long enough for me to be able to lift it off the coffee table, but then the arms came loose and the quarter-full cup fell to the floor, spilling milk everywhere.
+As I was cleaning up, I grabbed the arms of the Santa sippy, which were actually just resting on top of the actual cup part.
+The lid’s threading gripped the cup just long enough for me to be able to lift it off the coffee table, but then it all came loose and the quarter-full cup of almond milk fell to the floor, spilling everywhere.

-I had somehow managed to spill milk out of a drinking vessel specifically designed to not be spilled.
+I had somehow managed to spill milk out of a drinking vessel specifically designed to not spill.

 I cleaned up the mess and toweled off the wet spots as best I could.
 Then I flopped back on couch, tired.